ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 2. What [hardware](https://console.bluemix.net/docs/containers/cs_clusters.html#planning_worker_nodes) do I need for my worker nodes?
 Virtual machines or Bare Metal?
 3. How many worker nodes do you need?
 This depends highly on the applications scale, the more nodes you have the more resilient your application will be.
 4. How many replicas should you have for higher availability?
 Deploy replica clusters in multiple regions to make your app more available and protect the app from being down due to a region failure.
 Check out the [Best practices for organizing users, teams, applications](users-teams-applications.html#replicate-for-multiple-environments) solution guide for creating multiple environments.
 5. Which is the minimal set of resources your app needs to startup?
-You might wantg to test your application for the amount of memory and CPU it requires to run.
+You might want to test your application for the amount of memory and CPU it requires to run.
 Your worker node should then have enough resources to deploy and start the app.
 Make sure to then set resource requests as part of the pod specifications.
 This setting is what Kubernetes uses to select (or schedule) a worker node that has enough capacity to support the request.
 Estimate how many pods will run on the worker node and the resource requirements for those pods.
 At a minimum, your worker node must be large enough to support one pod for the app.
 6. When to increase the number of nodes?
 You can monitor the cluster usage and increase nodes when needed.
 See this tutorial to understand how to [analyze logs and monitor the health of Kubernetes applications](analyze-logs-and-monitor-the-health-of-kubernetes-applications.html).

 To make the above more specific, let's assume you want to run the JPetStore application in the cloud for production use and expect a high load of traffic.
 Let's explore what resources you would need:

-1. Setup three clusters, one for development, one testing and one for production.
+1. Setup three clusters, one for development, one for testing and one for production.
 2. The development and testing clusters can start with minimum RAM and CPU option (e.g. 2 CPU's, 4GB of RAM and one worker node for each cluster).
-3. For the production cluster, you may want to have more resources for performance, high availability and resiliency.
+3. For the production cluster, you may want to have more resources for performance, high availability, and resiliency.
 We might choose a dedicated or even a bare metal option and have at least 4 CPU's, 16GB of RAM, and two workers nodes.

 ##Decide where and how to store data